Best Backpacking Tent UK 2025

 Sleeping Size - 2.5sqm

-Pros - Extremely lightweight, easy setup
+Pros - Extremely lightweight, fast, simple pitch

 Nemo Dragonfly hiking tent